 01 of 05

-Learn how to fold an Origami Hexagonal Letterfold!
-This useful and pretty origami hexagon is made with a rectangular sheet of paper, it's a very fancy way to send a note.
+This useful and pretty origami hexagon is made with a rectangular sheet of paper and is a fancy way to send a note.

-These Origami Hexagons also make great decorations, you can hang them up, make a paper garland with them.
-Other ideas include: use them as fancy placemats (you can lacquer them or cover with contact paper), make small ones to use as pretty origami earrings or pendants!
+These origami hexagons also make great decorations.
+You can hang them up or make a paper garland with them.
+Other ideas include using them as fancy placemats (you can lacquer them or cover them with contact paper) or making small ones to use as pretty origami earrings or pendants.

 Origami letter folds are traditionally used as a way to send a letter without using an envelope.
 The note is written on one side of the paper, and it's folded up into a pretty shape.